 Because now that we’ve defined some key terms, I have to explain how they actually affect admissions:

-The whole point of some colleges opting to go “test optional” is that they want to allow more students to apply without an extra hurdle.
-They don’t want to turn away a candidate because that student couldn’t afford to pay for and travel to a testing location.
-In the wake of COVID-19, when multiple test sittings and test centers had canceled and closed, some universities went test optional as a way of relieving stress if you truly couldn’t get yourself to an open testing facility.
+Long answer: What colleges were trying to accomplish by going “test optional” was to allow more students to apply without jumping through yet another hoop.
+They don’t want to turn away a candidate because that student couldn’t afford to pay for a test sitting and travel to a testing location.
+In the years during and immediately after COVID-19, when multiple test dates and test centers had canceled and closed, some universities went test optional as a way of making things easier on students who genuinely couldn’t access an open testing facility.

-The idea, in short, is that even if your testing center was closed for your only two test dates in your rural location, you still can apply to your dream college or university and have a shot of getting in.
-Test optional higher educational institutions don’t want a barrier you truly couldn’t control to keep you from applying.
-Which seems fair to me.
+The idea, in short, is that even if your testing center was closed for your only two test dates in your rural location, you should still be able to apply to your dream college or university and have a shot of getting in.
+Test optional higher educational institutions don’t want you to be taken out of the running by an obstacle that was no fault of your own.
+Fair enough!

-That said, if we now remove a hurdle to applying, guess what happens?
+That said, if we’ve now made applying to a given college a little bit easier, guess what happens?

 In fact, my favorite example of how “easier to apply” does NOT mean “easier to get in” is the case of the University of Chicago.
 In 2018, U Chicago went test optional.
 First of all, over 80% of applicants still DID submit test scores.
 And second of all, you know what happened?
 Their admissions rate went DOWN, from 7.2% of applicants being admitted to only 5.9% of applicants being admitted.
 And you know what else happened?
 Their average SAT score actually INCREASED by 15 points!

-By taking out the requirement of sending in a test score, they allowed more students to apply, giving them their most highly selective incoming class to date!
-Notice: the caliber of student who got in did not go down; it went up
+By letting students choose whether to send in a test score, U Chicago allowed more students to apply…which resulted in their most highly selective freshman class to date!
+And therefore, as my theory predicts, the performance profile of students who got in did not get less competitive; it got MORE competitive.

-The only conclusion here is that if a student did NOT submit a score, it must have meant that student was basically a ROCK STAR on all the other admission factors, and that those other factors (grades, rigor, activities, essays, character, etc) were so outstanding that they could stand by themselves and still get that student admitted.
-And a test score wouldn’t have told the admissions committee anything they didn’t already know about the student’s ability.
+The other clear takeaway here is that if a student did NOT submit a score but still got in, that student must have been a mega-achiever in all other admission factors (grades, rigor, activities, essays, character, etc.).
+Those applicants’ non-testing-related qualities had to be so superlative that they could stand on their own and still get that student in the door.
+In other words, the committee concluded that a test score wouldn’t have added any new insights to what they’d already determined about the student’s excellence.

-So if ALL of your schools are test optional, it’s likely that all of them just got HARDER to get into.
-Especially in the current circumstances, where EVERYONE recently faced a challenging couple of years—and many people experienced academic gaps in their learning during those pivotal early teen years.
-Sorry—you weren’t the only one fantasizing about blowing off test prep.
+So if ALL of your schools are test optional, chances are that they’re actually HARDER to get into than they were when they required the SAT/ACT.
+Especially in the context of COVID, where EVERYONE had faced a challenging couple of years—and many people experienced academic gaps in their learning during those pivotal early teen years—you weren’t the only one hoping to keep test prep off your already-long list of stressors.

 So, the answer to the question of whether “test optional” really means that standardized tests are suddenly totally skippable is unfortunately not a clear yes or no.